mbird13/jwt-pizza/curiosityReport.md

 ## How CORS Works

-When a browser makes a cross-origin request, it automatically handles two types of CORS behaviour:
+When a browser makes a cross-origin request, it automatically handles two types of CORS behavior:

 ### 1. Simple Requests